 Pea Shoots Can Improve Your Overall Health

-Simply adding a cup of pea shoots to your diet every day—whether on salads or in sandwiches, wraps, soups, egg dishes, or smoothies—will add a beautiful green splash and a sweet, crunchy flavor to your meals.
+Adding a cup of pea shoots to your diet daily—whether on salads or in sandwiches, wraps, soups, egg dishes, or smoothies—will add a beautiful green splash and a sweet, crunchy flavor to your meals.

-In addition, by introducing pea shoots into your daily diet, the benefits will include the effects of the cancer-fighting and anti-inflammatory antioxidants as well as the rich levels of vitamin C, iron, folate, and other valuable vitamins and minerals.
+In addition, by introducing pea shoots into your daily diet, the benefits will include the effects of the cancer-fighting and anti-inflammatory antioxidants and the rich levels of vitamin C, iron, folate, and other valuable vitamins and minerals.

-You’ll be giving yourself the gift of noticeable, positive, and lifelong health benefits along with a delicious, wonderful flavor to your meals.
+You’ll be giving yourself the gift of noticeable, positive, lifelong health benefits and a delicious, wonderful flavor to your meals.

 Pea Shoots are Nutritious & Easy to Grow!

-Pea shoots are easy to grow and the best part is you can get several cuttings off of one planting!
+Pea shoots are easy to grow; the best part is you can get several cuttings from one planting!

 To learn how check out this article.
 It is one of many ways to grow and enjoy these wonderful microgreens!